Aijieli/Natural-Language-Processing-NLP-to-Analyze-Product-Reviews-for-Online-Shoppers/README.md

 - to predict product ratings based on explicit reviews, using ordinal logistics regression
 - to recommend products to online shoppers based on similarity algorithm (Euclidean)

+The project provides a feasible method for the electronics companies to cluster and compare their products with the reviews utilizing NLP method.
+If we have users' profile data, we could further build recommendation systems to recommend products to the users.

 ## Data Characteristics
 - reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B
 - asin - ID of the product, e.g. 0000013714